winnawat/data-512-a2/README.md

 The quality aspect of the articles are given by [ORES](https://www.mediawiki.org/wiki/ORES) ("Objective Revision Evaluation Service") which predicts the quality of an article at a particular point in time through machine learning.

+Coverage is defined by the number of politician articles per country population.

 # Data sources
 Data used in this exercise are:
 - Politicians by Country from the English-language Wikipedia